leofleischmann/Bar-Bot/README.md

 # Currently working on:
 - Waiting to buy liquor dispensers
+- Software for additional pumps that can be configured

 # Total Hardware cost (not including 3D printing material): ~315€